ARTIST IN RESIDENCE – Winter 2025

 Additional exhibitions include El Museo del Barrio, BronxArtSpace, Rush Arts Gallery, and Smack Mellon.
 In New Jersey, her work has been shown at The Newark Museum, Index Art Center, and Project for Empty Space.
 She was also featured in The Immigrant Artist Biennial (2023).

 Duroseau has participated as a panelist at Harvard’s Black Portraiture[s] conference and has lectured at Vassar College.
 Her work has earned support through prestigious fellowships and residencies, including A.I.R.
-Gallery in Brooklyn, Index Art Center, the Wassaic Project, MassMoCA, The Lunder Institute at Colby, MacDowell, and Yale’s Beinecke Library.
+Gallery in Brooklyn, Index Art Center, the Wassaic Project, MassMoCA, The Lunder Institute at Colby, MacDowell Fellowship, and Yale’s Beinecke Library.

 Learn more about Dominique Duroseau